kicaj29/aws/Deployments&Managing InfraAtScale/readme.md

 * Supports: Go, Java SE, .NET, Docker etc...
 Can also write custom platform
 * Beanstalk uses **CloudFormation**
 * Health Monitoring
+* Can be also used to deploy non-web apps

 ![04-beanstalk.png](./images/04-beanstalk.png)